pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 Args: The parameters should be listed by name followed by a colon and then a space.

-Returns: Description of the type being returned and the semantics.
+Returns: (or Yields: for generators) Description of the type being returned and the semantics.

 It is not necessary if:
 1. The function returns